yorlenybarbieri/acklenavenue.github.io/_posts/2017-6-21-three-questions-to-ask-when-starting-a-development-project.md

 You know you need to hire a development team, and you want to get your idea to market as fast as possible.
 As long as they get the job done, does the development method matter?

-Below are three questions to ask yourself before selecting your development team
+Below are three questions to ask yourself before selecting your development team.

 ## What kind of idea do I have and what do I know about it? ##